swdavey/wphol/workshop/mds_read_replicas.md

     ![Wordpress WPCcode plugin activation](../images/WP-plugins-snippets-wpcode-activate.png)

-6. A new menu option called "Code snippets" will now be visible in the left side menu.
+6. A new menu option called "Code Snippets" will now be visible in the left side menu.
-    Click on "Code snippets"
+    Click on "Code Snippets"

     ![Wordpress WPCOde snippet menu](../images/WP-plugins-wpcode_menu.png)

-7. Choose "+ Add snippet" and select "Add Your Custom Code (New Snippet)".
-Move your mouse over this option.
+7. Click on "+ Add Snippet" in the left-hand menu and then hover your mouse over "Add Your Custom Code (New Snippet)" option.
 This will cause a new button, "Use snippet" to be displayed.
 Click on it.

     ![Wordpress WPCode add new snippet](../images/WP-plugins-wpcode-add_new.png)

-8. Now insert snippet settings
+8. In the Edit Snippet page (see image below):
-    1. Add a title to our snippet: "read replicas check"
+    1. Enter the title of your snippet, use: "read replicas check"
     2. Select "Code Type": PHP
     3. insert this code in "Code Preview"
         ``` php